SAP-samples/xsc-cap-migration/README.md

   - [License](#license)

 ## Description
-The SAP HANA Application Migration Assistant enables users to migrate XS Classic applications packaged either as a Delivery Unit or as a  Package into SAP Cloud Application Programming Model (CAP) projects, targeting SAP HANA Cloud as the database.
+The SAP HANA Application Migration extension enables users to migrate XS Classic applications packaged either as a Delivery Unit or as a  Package into SAP Cloud Application Programming Model (CAP) projects, targeting SAP HANA Cloud as the database.

-In this enhanced version, the assistant performs:
+In this enhanced version, the extension performs:

 **Automated Conversion of Database Artifacts:** Source XS Classic Repository  database objects (such as .hdbcds, .hdbtable, .hdbview, etc.) are transformed into their corresponding SAP CAP compliant database artifacts (e.g., .cds models), with naming adapted to SAP HANA Cloud conventions.

-**Service Layer Migration via Generative AI:** Using GenAI, the assistant analyzes `.xsodata`, `.xsjs`, and `.xsjslib` files to generate corresponding service.cds, service.js, and custom handler implementations under the CAP srv/ layer.
+**Service Layer Migration via Generative AI:** Using GenAI, the extension analyzes `.xsodata`, `.xsjs`, and `.xsjslib` files to generate corresponding service.cds, service.js, and custom handler implementations under the CAP srv/ layer.
 This accelerates the migration of service logic while preserving structure, routes, and functional behavior where possible.

 > [!CAUTION]
+> Ensure the files in your project contain no sensitive or confidential information, as they will be processed by a Large Language Model (LLM).
+Review the converted project files carefully before deployment to verify correctness, security, and compliance.
 > As generative AI conversion is not guaranteed to be 100% accurate, human intervention is required post-migration to validate, refine, and productionize the application logic and service definitions.

 In this sample, conversion of Source XS Classic Repository database artifacts to the corresponding target SAP CAP compliance database artifacts are listed.